-- 1. Member will be provided with a facility to attend the AGM through VC/OAVM through the NSDL e-Voting system.
-Members may access the same at https://www.evoting.nsdl.com under shareholders/members login by using the remote e-voting credentials.
-The link for VC/OAVM will be available in shareholder/members login where the EVEN of Company will be displayed.
-Please note that the members who do not have the User ID and Password for e-Voting or have forgotten the User ID and Password may retrieve the same by following the remote e-Voting instructions mentioned in the notice to avoid last minute rush.
-Further members can also use the OTP based login for logging into the e-Voting system of NSDL. - 2.
+- Member will be provided with a facility to attend the AGM through VC/OAVM through the NSDL e-Voting system.
+Members may access by following the steps mentioned above for Access to NSDL e-Voting system.
+After successful login, you can see link of "VC/OAVM link" placed under "Join General meeting" menu against company name.
+You are requested to click on VC/OAVM link placed under Join General Meeting menu.
+The link for VC/OAVM will be available in Shareholder/Member login where the EVEN of Company will be displayed.
+Please note that the members who do not have the User ID and Password for e-Voting or have forgotten the User ID and Password may retrieve the same by following the remote e-Voting instructions mentioned in the notice to avoid last minute rush. - 2.
 Members are encouraged to join the Meeting through Laptops for better experience. - 3.
-Members will be required to use Internet with a good speed to avoid any disturbance during the meeting. - 4.
+Further Members will be required to allow Camera and use Internet with a good speed to avoid any disturbance during the meeting. - 4.
 Please note that Participants Connecting from Mobile Devices or Tablets or through Laptop connecting via Mobile Hotspot may experience Audio/Video loss due to Fluctuation in their respective network.
-It is therefore recommended to use stable Wi-Fi or LAN Connection to mitigate any kind of aforesaid glitches. - 5.
-Shareholders who would like to express their views/ask questions during the meeting may register themselves as a speaker may send their request mentioning their name, demat account number/folio number, email id, mobile number at HAIL.InvestorServices@Honeywell.com atleast 10 days before the AGM.
+It is therefore recommended to use Stable Wi-Fi or LAN Connection to mitigate any kind of aforesaid glitches. - 5.
+Shareholders who would like to express their views/ask questions during the meeting may register themselves as a speaker may send their request mentioning their name, demat account number/folio number, email id, mobile number at HAIL.InvestorServices@Honeywell.com at least 10 days before the AGM.
 The Company reserves its right in this respect. - 6.
-Shareholders who would like to express their views/have questions may send their questions in advance mentioning their name demat account number/folio number, email id, mobile number at HAIL.InvestorServices@Honeywell.com atleast 10 days before the AGM.
+Shareholders who would like to express their views/have questions may send their questions in advance mentioning their name demat account number/folio number, email id, mobile number at HAIL.InvestorServices@Honeywell.com at least 10 days before the AGM.
 The same will be replied by the Company suitably. - 7.
-Those shareholders who have registered themselves as a speaker will only be allowed to express their views/ask questions during the meeting.
+Those shareholders who have registered themselves as a speaker will only be allowed to express their views/ask questions during the meeting